keeganmjgreen/rc_car/docs/rc_car_mark_ii.md

 <img src="assets/output-2.png" alt="Figure 1b: Modified from [1]." style="zoom:6.25%;" /> <img src="assets/output-1.png" alt="Figure 1a: Modified from [1]." style="zoom:6.25%;" />

-Figure 1: Each BJT, the base resistor R_B, and the armature resistance R_a with now-determined values (all left); a model thereof including a controlled current source (right).
+Figure 1: Each BJT, the base resistor R_B, and the armature resistance R_a with now-determined values (all on the left); a model thereof including a controlled current source (all on the right).
 Modified from [1].

 ----